WDD 130: Web Fundamentals

 Overview

 Forms allow us to interact with the user and collect data.
-The form element is the container for all form elements.
-The form element has attributes that allow for processing.
-In this activity, we focus only on the frontend, learning how to build a form using some basic form elements, elements that you already recognize as a user of forms.
-Processing form data is beyond the scope of this course.
+The form element is the container for all form elements and includes attributes that enable data processing.
+In this activity, you will only focus on the frontend design and development, learning how to build a form using basic form elements.
+Processing the form data after a submission is beyond the scope of this course.

 "Web forms are one of the main points of interaction between a user and a website or application.
 Forms allow users to enter data, which is generally sent to a web server for processing and storage, or used on the client-side to immediately update the interface in some way." - MDN